message-manager-discord/bot/PRIVACY_POLICY.md

 Role ids are needed to confirm that a user has a set management role and thus permissions.
 Guild ids are needed to link server specific settings to their relative servers.
 Channel ids are needed to enable the vc-channel stats function to find the right channel.
+Webhook ids and tokens are needed for logging to function

 ### To protect the Service